Alimir/wp-ulike/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add Like buttons to your content and discover what your audience loves with real-time analytics.
-Turn visitors into engaged fans.
+Like & Dislike buttons with real-time analytics.
+Track engagement and understand what your audience loves across posts, products, and comments.

 == Description ==

-**Turn Visitors into Engaged Fans!**

-We built WP ULike because we know how frustrating it can be when visitors browse your site but don't engage.
-You create amazing content, but how do you know what resonates?
-That's where we come in.

-WP ULike helps you understand your audience by making engagement effortless.
-With one simple click, visitors can show their appreciation, and you get valuable insights into what content drives real engagement.
-It's not just about likes—it's about building a community that tells you what they want more of.
+**Know What Your Audience Actually Wants**

+You're creating great content, but you're flying blind.
+Sound familiar?
+You don't know which posts hit, which products people love, or what's actually resonating with your visitors.
+Comments are great, but most people don't comment.
+They just consume and move on.

+[WP ULike](https://wpulike.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) fixes that.
+Get instant feedback on what your audience loves.
+No registration, no friction, no barriers.
+Just one click tells you exactly what's working.

+**Here's How It Works:**

+Activate the plugin, and Like buttons automatically appear on your posts, comments, WooCommerce products, BuddyPress activities, and bbPress topics.
+Zero setup.
+Zero configuration.
+It just works.

+Every interaction gets tracked in real-time.
+You'll see which content gets the most love, when people engage, and how engagement trends over time.
+No more guessing—you'll know exactly what your audience wants more of.

+The analytics dashboard shows you the full picture: your top-performing content, voting statistics, engagement trends, and detailed logs.
+It's like having a focus group that never stops giving you feedback.

+And here's what we're proud of: it's all privacy-safe.
+GDPR compliant with IP anonymization.
+We don't store personal data—just the engagement metrics that help you make better decisions.

+**The Three Things That Matter:**

+**Instant Engagement** – Interactive buttons that work everywhere.
+No barriers, no registration required (though you can restrict to logged-in users if needed).
+Just pure, simple engagement.

+**Real Insights** – A dashboard that shows you what's actually working.
+Not vanity metrics—real data about what content drives engagement.

+**Privacy First** – Built with privacy in mind from day one.
+We respect your visitors because that's the right thing to do.

 [youtube https://www.youtube.com/watch?v=nxQto2Yj_yc]

-**Who Is This For?**

-Whether you're running a blog, an online store, a community forum, or a content site, WP ULike helps you:

-* **Content Creators & Bloggers** – Discover which posts your readers love most and create more of what works
-* **WooCommerce Store Owners** – See which products get the most appreciation and understand customer preferences
-* **Community Managers** – Track engagement across BuddyPress activities and bbPress topics to foster better discussions
-* **Business Owners** – Get instant feedback on your content without waiting for comments or complex surveys
-* **Marketers** – Make data-driven decisions about your content strategy with real engagement metrics

-**What Problems Does WP ULike Solve?**

-We've talked to thousands of website owners, and here are the challenges we help you overcome:

-**Low User Engagement** – Visitors can quickly show appreciation with one click, increasing interaction and time spent on your site.
-No barriers, no friction—just instant engagement.

-**No Content Insights** – Track which content performs best with detailed statistics and analytics.
-Stop guessing what works and start knowing what your audience loves.

-**Limited User Feedback** – Get instant feedback from your audience without requiring comments or complex forms.
-Sometimes a simple like says everything.

-**Slow Website Performance** – Built with vanilla JavaScript (no jQuery), optimized for speed and fully compatible with caching plugins.
-Your site stays fast, your users stay happy.

-**Privacy Concerns** – GDPR compliant with IP anonymization.
-No personal data stored, respecting user privacy while still providing valuable insights.

-**Content Type Limitations** – Works seamlessly with posts, comments, WooCommerce products, BuddyPress activities, bbPress topics, and more.
-One plugin, unlimited possibilities.

-**Everything You Need to Succeed (Free Version)**

-The free version of WP ULike gives you everything you need to start building engagement today.
-We believe in providing real value, not just a teaser:

-✨ **Like Buttons** – Add Like buttons to posts, comments, WooCommerce products, BuddyPress activities, and bbPress topics.
-Your visitors can engage with any content type you have.

-📊 **Real-Time Statistics Dashboard** – Track engagement with detailed analytics and see your most popular content.
-Know what's working and what's not, in real-time.

-🎨 **Customizable Templates** – Multiple button styles to match your website design perfectly.
-Make it yours without writing a single line of code.

-⚡ **Fast & Lightweight** – Vanilla JavaScript (no jQuery), optimized for speed and performance.
-Your site stays fast, your users stay engaged.

-🔒 **GDPR Ready** – IP anonymization, no personal data stored.
-We respect privacy because we know it matters to you and your visitors.

-📱 **Full RTL Support** – Complete right-to-left language support for Arabic, Hebrew, and other RTL languages.
-Everyone deserves a great experience.

-🔌 **Seamless Integrations** – Works beautifully with WooCommerce, BuddyPress, bbPress, Elementor, myCRED, and more.
-It just works, no matter your setup.

-🎯 **Zero Configuration** – No coding required, works out of the box.
-Install, activate, and start engaging your audience in seconds.

-📈 **Auto Display & Shortcodes** – Automatically adds buttons to your content, or use shortcodes for manual placement.
-You're in complete control.

-**Why 80,000+ Websites Trust WP ULike**

-We're not just another plugin—we're a team that cares about your success:

-* **We Listen** – Every feature we build comes from real user feedback.
-Your challenges become our priorities.
-* **We Perform** – Built for speed, tested with all major caching plugins.
-Your site's performance is our performance.
-* **We Protect** – Security and privacy aren't afterthoughts—they're built into everything we do.
-* **We Improve** – Regular updates with new features and improvements.
-We're always making it better.

-**WP ULike Pro – When You're Ready to Go Further**

-The free version gives you everything you need to build engagement and understand your audience.
+**Who Actually Uses This?**

+We've been doing this for years, and we've seen who gets the most value:

+**Bloggers and content creators** – Stop writing in the dark.
+See which posts actually resonate.

+**WooCommerce store owners** – Understand customer preferences.
+See which products get appreciation, not just views.

+**Community managers** – Track engagement across BuddyPress and bbPress forums to foster better discussions.

+**Business owners** – Get instant feedback without waiting for comments or running surveys.

+**Marketers** – Make decisions based on data, not hunches.
+Get real engagement metrics.

+**The Problems We Actually Solve**

+**Low engagement?** We fix that.
+Interactive buttons with zero friction.
+No registration required—visitors just click and go.

+**Flying blind on what works?** Not anymore.
+See exactly which posts, products, or activities perform best.
+Real statistics, real-time data.

+**Privacy concerns?** We get it.
+GDPR compliant with IP anonymization.
+No personal data stored—just the metrics you need.

+**Worried about speed?** Don't be.
+Vanilla JavaScript (no jQuery), optimized for performance, compatible with every major caching plugin.

+**Need it to work everywhere?** It does.
+Posts, comments, WooCommerce products, BuddyPress activities, bbPress topics—one plugin handles it all.

+**What You Get (Free Version)**

+We believe in giving you real value, not a teaser.
+The free version includes everything you need to build engagement and understand your audience:

+**Like Buttons Everywhere** – Auto-display on posts, comments, WooCommerce products, BuddyPress activities, and bbPress topics.
+Or drop them anywhere with the `[wp_ulike]` shortcode.
+Your choice.

+**Analytics That Matter** – A real-time dashboard showing your most popular content, voting statistics, engagement trends, and detailed logs.
+This isn't fluff—it's actionable data.

+**Templates You Can Customize** – Multiple button styles that actually look good.
+Match your site's design, customize colors and text, all through the settings panel.
+No coding required.

+**Built for Speed** – Vanilla JavaScript (no jQuery), optimized for performance, compatible with every major caching plugin.
+Your site won't slow down.

+**Accessibility & RTL Support** – Full RTL support for Arabic, Hebrew, and other right-to-left languages.
+We built this right.

+**The Extras:** Gutenberg block support, shortcodes, auto-display options, and seamless integrations with WooCommerce, BuddyPress, bbPress, Elementor, myCRED, and more.
+It just works.

+**Why 80,000+ Sites Use This**

+We're not a faceless corporation.
+We're a team that actually cares about your success.

+Every feature we build comes from real user feedback.
+You ask, we listen, we build.
+That's how we've grown from a simple idea to powering over 80,000 websites.

+We test everything with major caching plugins because your site's performance matters.
+We built this to be fast, and we keep it that way.

+Security and privacy aren't afterthoughts—they're built into everything we do.
+We follow WordPress best practices because your site's security matters.

+And we keep improving.
+Regular updates, new features, bug fixes.
+We're in this for the long haul, and we're committed to making this better every single day.

+**WP ULike Pro – When You're Ready to Scale**

+The free version gets you started.
 It's complete, powerful, and ready to use right now.

-When you're ready to take your engagement to the next level, WP ULike Pro extends your capabilities with professional-grade features designed for growing businesses and serious content creators:
+But when you're ready to take engagement to the next level, Pro adds the features that serious businesses need:

-👍 **Dislike Buttons** – Add Dislike buttons alongside Like buttons to get more nuanced feedback from your audience.
-Understand what content doesn't resonate, not just what does.
+**Dislike Buttons** – Get the full picture.
+Sometimes you need to know what doesn't resonate, not just what does.

+**View Tracking & Engagement Rates** – Track views and calculate real engagement rates (Likes + Dislikes / Views * 100).
+This is the metric that actually matters.

-🚀 **Advanced Analytics** – Deep insights with filters, date ranges, and exportable reports.
-Make data-driven decisions with confidence.
+**Advanced Analytics** – Deep insights with filters, date ranges, world map visualization, device analytics, and exportable reports.
+Export to CSV, PNG, or SVG for presentations and analysis.

-🎨 **Premium Templates** – 25+ professionally designed button styles.
-Stand out with beautiful, unique designs.

-👤 **User Profiles** – Personalized profiles showing user likes and activity.
-Build a community around engagement.
+**Premium Templates & User Profiles** – 25+ professionally designed button styles that actually stand out.
+Plus Instagram-inspired user profiles that turn engaged visitors into community members.

-🔑 **Login/Registration Forms** – Beautiful, AJAX-powered forms with social login.
-Turn engaged visitors into registered members.
+**Login/Registration & Social Sharing** – Beautiful AJAX-powered forms with social login integration.
+Turn engagement into registered users.
+One-click sharing to amplify your reach.

-📢 **Social Sharing** – One-click sharing to boost your content reach.
-Let your engaged audience become your marketing team.

-⚡ **SEO Schema** – Structured data to improve search rankings.
-Get found by more people who love your content.

-📡 **REST API** – Full API access for custom integrations.
-Build exactly what you need.

-🎯 **Elementor Widgets** – Drag-and-drop widgets for Elementor page builder.
-Design engagement into your pages.
+**SEO Schema, REST API & Elementor Widgets** – Structured data for better search rankings.
+Full REST API for custom integrations.
+Drag-and-drop Elementor widgets for visual page building.

-Think of Pro as your growth partner—when you're ready to scale, we're ready to help.
+Think of Pro as your growth partner.
+When you're ready to scale, we're here to help you get there.

 [See the full comparison](https://wpulike.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) | [View Templates](https://wpulike.com/templates/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) | [Documentation](https://docs.wpulike.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)

 == Installation ==

-Getting started with WP ULike is quick and easy.
-Here's what you need to know:
+Getting started takes about two minutes.
+Here's what you need:

 = Minimum Requirements =